GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 The Gluu Server uses [Passport.js](http://passportjs.org/) to enable social login.
 With over 300 existing "strategies", Passport provides a crowd-sourced approach to offering users social login at popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 After authentication at the external IDP, if there is no existing user record in Gluu, one will be created dynamically.
-Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to all applications leveraging Gluu for authentication.
+Once personal data has been obtained and added to Gluu's local LDAP directory service, it can be used to offer SSO to all applications that leverage that Gluu Server for authentication.

 Passport is an MIT licensed, Express-based web application which Gluu has modified to call oxTrust APIs for its non-static configuration.